 During the Renaissance, biscotti began to be flavored with almonds and other spices.
 In Tuscany, these biscotti are known as cantuccini, while the term "biscotti" is now used generically to refer to all types of cookies in Italy.

-The imported Italian biscotti we offer - crunchy cantuccini and amaretti, or soft mostaccioli, - are perfect for dipping in hot chocolate, coffee, or a glass of vin santo.
+The imported Italian biscotti we offer - crunchy cantuccini and amaretti, or mostaccioli and rococco, - are perfect for dipping in hot chocolate, coffee, or a glass of vin santo.
 Try a variety of Italian cookies during the holidays.

 Taralli or taralluci simply put are Italian pretzels.
 A common snack in southern Italy, they are usually formed into small rings or ovals.These crunchy, addictive snacks come in many different flavors.